pbyrne84/scala-wiremock-api/README.md

 developer headache aspects.
 Tests are fun, they allow communication, exploration of technology and the ability to change tact easily.
 Implementation sunk cost fallacies suck.

-There likely needs to be some Pact testing for things like backwards compatibility checks but if problems are found on that level then work out better practices in the development of the software, work smarter not harder.
+There likely needs to be some Pact testing for things like backwards compatibility checks, but if problems are found on that level, then better practices in the development of the software are needed, work smarter not harder.
 Working harder also means more tiresome and being tired leads to more mistakes.

 ## Mechanism